-Keeping children safe in education, September 2021; Part Four: Allegations of abuse made against teachers, and other staff, including supply teachers, volunteers and contractors (read Part Four for full guidance).
+Keeping children safe in education, September 2022; Part Four: Safeguarding concerns or allegations made about staff, including supply teachers, volunteers and contractors.

-This should be read in conjunction with Our Lady of Lourdes Catholic Multi Academy Trust (OLoL CMAT) Safeguarding and Child Protection policy 2021-22 and Whistle Blowing policy
+This should be read in conjunction with Our Lady of Lourdes Catholic Multi Academy Trust (OLoL CMAT) Safeguarding and Child Protection policy 2022-23 and Whistle Blowing policy.